 If you are pursuing in a career in K-12 teaching, at some point you might consider getting a master’s degree in education, teaching, or the subject that you specialize in.
 This is a big decision, as the degree usually takes at least two years and can be very costly, and so it’s important to know exactly what you hope to gain from the degree.

-While the degree might cause sticker-shock at first, there are several fellowships (such as the WW Academy of Teaching and Learning Trustees Fellowship and KIPP Houston Graduate Teaching Fellowship) that provide funding to specifically for aspiring and current teachers to go to graduate school.
+While the degree might cause sticker-shock at first, there are several fellowships (such as the High Meadows Graduate School of Teaching and Learning Trustees Fellowship and KIPP Houston Graduate Teaching Fellowship) that provide funding to specifically for aspiring and current teachers to go to graduate school.
 If you desire to go on to do a PhD, there are many fully funded PhD in Education programs that reward a master’s degree a few years into the program.

 It is also important to do research into the specific requirements of your state, which very significantly.
 Some states require teachers to obtain a master’s degree within a specific time frame to keep their teaching licenses, while some states simply limit the types of licenses open to teachers without master’s degrees.
 Other states offer full licensures to teachers, even if they have only bachelor’s degrees.